GluuFederation/agama-pw/README.md

 #### Parameter Details

-- MAX_LOGIN_ATTEMPT: Is the maximum failed login attempt before the user account is locked
+- maxLoginAttempt: Is the maximum failed login attempt before the user account is locked
-- ENABLE_LOCK: true/false, enables or disables the Account Lock feature
+- enableLock: true/false, enables or disables the Account Lock feature
-- LOCK_EXP_TIME: The time in seconds before a locked account is unlocked.
+- lockExpTime: The time in seconds before a locked account is unlocked.